corpuschat/docs/widget/api.md

 ```

 [[warning]]
-\* Replace `XXXXXXXXXXXXXXXXXXXXX` with your Chatbot ID when copying and pasting the code above.
+\* Replace `XXXXXXXXXXXXXXXXXXXXX` in the code above with your Chatbot ID.
 [[/warning]]

----
 To initialize the widget with the launcher hidden, overriding the default settings, use:

 ```js
 Corpus('load', 'XXXXXXXXXXXXXXXXXXXXX', 'hidden');
 ```

+---

 ## Identify users